Word embedding: Examples of application

-Possible Ethical Implications
+Ethical implications

-Word embeddings may contain the biases and stereotypes contained in the trained dataset, as Bolukbasi et al. points out in the 2016 paper “Man is to Computer Programmer as Woman is to Homemaker?
-Debiasing Word Embeddings”, a publicly available and popular word2vec embedding trained on a commonly used data corpus of Google News texts, which is written by professional journalists, still shows disproportionate word associations that reflects gender and racial biases when extracting word analogies (Bolukbasi et al. 2016).
-For example, one of the analogies generated using the aforementioned word embedding is “man is to computer programmer as woman is to homemaker”.
+Word embeddings may contain the biases and stereotypes contained in the trained dataset, as Bolukbasi et al. points out in the 2016 paper "Man is to Computer Programmer as Woman is to Homemaker?
+Debiasing Word Embeddings" that a publicly available (and popular) word2vec embedding trained on Google News texts (a commonly used data corpus), which consists of text written by professional journalists, still shows disproportionate word associations reflecting gender and racial biases when extracting word analogies.
+For example, one of the analogies generated using the aforementioned word embedding is "man is to computer programmer as woman is to homemaker".

-The application of these trained word embeddings without careful oversight could possibly amplify existing bias in society, which is reflected in the training data.
-Further, word embeddings could even amplify these biases (Zhao et al. 2017).
-Given word embeddings popular use in NLP applications such as search ranking, CV parsing and recommendation systems, the biases that exist in pre-trained word embeddings may have profound impact that remains invisible or hard to measure.
+Research done by Jieyu Zhou et al. shows that the applications of these trained word embeddings without careful oversight likely perpetuates existing bias in society, which is introduced through unaltered training data.
+Furthermore, word embeddings can even amplify these biases.